Veronica Samuels

 You can also enjoy boating(using the boat launch at the riverside) along the Colorado River and walking up to Centennial Beach, an artificial beach area on the Colorado River known for its wide strip of sand, perfect for wading or swimming in the warm water.

-If you are here in the summer evenings, you will love the many musical performances and plays by talented local artists.
+If you are here on summer evenings, you will love the many musical performances and plays by talented local artists.

 VISIT CASTLE DOMES MINES MUSEUM